resistics/resistics/docs/source/tutorial/configuration-files.rst

 .. literalinclude:: ../../../examples/tutorial/usingConfigFiles.py
     :linenos:
     :language: python
-    :lines: 1-7
+    :lines: 1-6
     :lineno-start: 1

 The configuration file above specifies a spectra directory to use.
 For more on what this means, please see the :doc:`Multiple spectra <multiple-spectra>` page.
-The result is that all project methods which use the :class:`~resistics.dataObjects.projectData.ProjectData` instance loaded with the configuration file will pick up the configuration parameters.
+The result is that all project methods which use the :class:`~resistics.project.data.ProjectData` instance loaded with the configuration file will pick up the configuration parameters.

 Calculating spectra is now straightforward.
-When passing the :class:`~resistics.dataObjects.projectData.ProjectData` instance loaded with the tutorialConfig.ini configuration file to :meth:`~resistics.project.projectSpectra.calculateSpectra`, the **specdir** option in the configuration file will automatically be picked up.
+When passing the :class:`~resistics.project.data.ProjectData` instance loaded with the tutorialConfig.ini configuration file to :meth:`~resistics.project.spectra.calculateSpectra`, the **specdir** option in the configuration file will automatically be picked up.

 .. literalinclude:: ../../../examples/tutorial/usingConfigFiles.py
     :linenos:
     :language: python
-    :lines: 9-13
+    :lines: 8-12
-    :lineno-start: 9
+    :lineno-start: 8

 The spectra will be stored in the following location: